OpenScienceLabs/grant-proposals/scicookie/psf-grant-report-2024-01.md

   _Please describe the location.
 Was there something good or bad about it?_

-  The activity was conducted remotely
+  The activity was conducted remotely.

 - Attendees

   _Please include the numbers and their breakdown of gender, experience level, and origin._

-  Not applicable (There weren't formal presentations in this case)
+  Not applicable (There weren't formal presentations in this case).

 - Speakers/Coaches _Please include the number and their breakdown of gender and experience level_

-  Not applicable (There weren't formal presentations in this case)
+  Not applicable (There weren't formal presentations in this case).

 - Staff \_Please include the number, position, and their breakdown of gender and experience level.
 Was the staff paid?
 If so, who paid them?

-  Not applicable (There weren't formal presentations in this case)
+  Four people were directly involved in the project, two women and two men, all of whom were paid from the budget money.

+  The payment has been given through Ivan Ogasawara, who has received the project funds.

+  Main Developers: Anavelyz Perez (Female) and Yurely Camacho (Female) with junior software developer level.

+  Project Manager: Ever Vino (Male); with mid-level experience in software development.

+  Tech leader and reviewer: Ivan Ogasawara (Male); with senior-level experience in software development.

 - Sponsors _How many sponsors did you have?
 Please list them and their sponsorship level._

-  Not applicable (There weren't formal presentations in this case)
+  In this case we have no other sponsor involved.

 - Budget: Income _Please include breakdown ticket Sales vs. other Sponsors vs.
   PSF funds_

-  Not applicable (There weren't formal presentations in this case)
+  Income only from PSF.

 - Budget: Spending _Please include the breakdown of all expenses such as swag, venue, food, surplus if any and where the surplus went._

-  Not applicable (There weren't formal presentations in this case)
+  Spending only associated to staff.

 - If you would like to share a quote about what the PSF grant means to your organization (that can be used for marketing purposes), please enter it below.